 I am very impressed with how the MX-3 performed against its predecessor (the MX-2) and the competitor (Noctua NT-H1).
 I would personally use the MX-3 for all my setups from now on since it is the best performing thermal compound (between all of the thermal compounds that I have tested).
 Now all I need is to test the Arctic Silver 5 and compare it against all of these.

-The test results came out as expected--the MX-3 indeed performs better than its predecessor, the MX-2, but not my very much.
-Nonetheless, winning is winning whether by a mile or a foot.
-Therefore, I would highly recommend this MX-3 thermal compound to anyone wanting something that goes on easy, works great and lasts long.
+The test results came out as expected–the MX-3 indeed performs better than its predecessor, the MX-2, but not my very much.
+Nonetheless, winning is winning whether it’s by a mile or by a foot.
+Therefore, I would highly recommend this MX-3 thermal compound to anyone wanting something that goes on easy, works great, and lasts long.
 I would also like to present this thermal compound with our Best Buy award because it is worth every penny that you would pay for it.
-You seriously don't have anything to lose with the MX-3.
+You seriously don’t have anything to lose with the MX-3.